nhsd-exeter/dos-comparison-tool/documentation/adr/004-API_Gateway_Investigation.md

 ### API Gateway HTTP API (v2)

 The upgraded version of AWS API Gateway v2 called HTTP APIs provide an easier system to use than version 1 on the whole such as a cleaner AWS UI and more streamlined feature set.
-But this meant that it didn't have some nice to have features or
+But this meant that it didn't have some nice to have features such as inbuilt AWS Cognito authorizers or AWS X-Ray tracing.

 ## Decision

+Despite the general understand newer is better we decided to use API Gateway REST API (v1) because it has the features we need and is easier to use than API Gateway HTTP API (v2).

 ## Consequences

+Due to having built in AWS Cognito authorizer within REST API (v1) it reduces the amount of code which is required as a custom authorizer doesn't need to be created and maintained.
+This is good as it is a critical part of the API and is a security risk if it is not implemented correctly.